richardszalay/pshosts/README.md

 ## Installation

-Recommended installation is to use [PsGet](http://psget.net/)
+Windows 10 users can simply install the module using the command below.
+For Windows 8.1 and below, [PsGet](http://psget.net/) can be used with the same command.

-    PS C:\> install-module PsHosts
+    PS C:\> Install-Module PsHosts

-Otherwise, download a release and unzip to $home\Documents\WindowsPowerShell\Modules\PsHosts
+To install manually, download a release and unzip to $home\Documents\WindowsPowerShell\Modules\PsHosts

 ## Usage